rosado-io/docs/configuration/yaml.md

       # How many login ID the user can have.
       # Default is 1.
       maximum: 1
+      # Configure verification of this login ID key.
+      verification:
+        # Whether verification is enabled for this login ID key, default to true for email & phone type
+        enabled: true
+        # Whether verification is required for this login ID key, default to true for email & phone type.
+        required: false
     - key: phone
       type: phone
     - key: username